Service-Disabled Veterans Life Insurance (S-DVI)

 - Up to $30,000 of supplemental coverage

 How do I get these benefits?

 You’ll need to apply for benefits in 1 of 2 ways:

 If you want to apply for Supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
 (See our information below about getting a waiver.)
-To apply for Supplemental S-DVI, file VA Form 29-0188 (Application for Supplemental Service-Disabled Veterans Insurance [SRH]) or send a letter requesting this insurance over your signature.
-You must apply for the coverage within 1 year from the date you receive notice of the grant of waiver of premiums.
+To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
+You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.